 Wash fruits and vegetables in water and a splash of vinegar to remove surface pesticides, dirt and bacteria.

 Limit processed foods to reduce exposure to herbicides, pesticides and other chemicals found in food and packaging.
-Never microwave foods in styrofoam.
+Never microwave foods in styrofoam containers.
 Fast and packaged foods absorb chemicals during processing and in their packages.
 Think rubber gloves, conveyor belts, plastic wrap...GMO is another issue.

 Limit sodas, energy drinks and powdered drinks loaded with caffeine, chemicals and a variety of other unhealthy substances that have to be detoxified.
 Too much sugar promotes yeast overgrowth and is a favorite of parasites.
 Avoid artificial sweeteners.
 Stevia is a healthy natural sweetener.

 When possible, choose organic and GMO-free foods.
+It is important to limit the dirty dozen, which usually includes grapes, apples, strawberries, kale, spinach, peaches, and celery.
 Choose antibiotic-free and nitrate-free meats.